Nagendra1997/libmesibo/custom.md

 - Incoming chat view
 - Outgoing chat view

-Mesibo chat view is a recycler view that contains the incoming chat view and outgoing chat view, which adds Items(here messages) when a message is sent or recieved.
+Mesibo chat view is a recycler view that contains the incoming chat view and outgoing chat view, which adds Items(here messages) when a message is sent or received.

-Follow the steps below to customise your Mesibo Application UI .
+Follow the steps below to customize your Mesibo Application UI.

 ## Add dependencies

 Open the file build.gradle of your application and add the dependencies needed.

 ```java